1. Performance is a fishbowl

-We run the offer.
-We pay you per conversion.
-We give you the tracking platform, the deeplink parameters, the click report, the postback infrastructure, and the creative library.
-What we cannot do is decide which audience to reach, which channel to invest in, which landing experience to send them to, or what to do when the numbers say something is off.
+Our job is to make sure the fishbowl is clean and the rules are fair.
+We run the offer, we pay you per conversion, and we give you the tracking platform, the deeplink parameters, the click report, the postback infrastructure, and the creative library.
+Your job is the bit that's genuinely yours: which audience to reach, which channel to invest in, which landing experience to send them to, and what to change when the numbers point at something.
+This guide is the playbook for that work — how to read the chart, find the lever, and take your results to the next level.

-Almost every "this offer doesn't convert" report we get back traces to one of three things the affiliate could have caught themselves: a country mix that destroyed EPC, a creative-or-content-to-landing mismatch, or a sample size too small to draw any conclusion at all.
-The numbers in your dashboard tell you which one — if you slice them.
+Almost every "this offer isn't converting" moment we see traces to one of three fixable things: a country mix that's dragging EPC down, a creative-or-content-to- landing mismatch, or a sample size too small to draw any real conclusion yet.
+None of those are dead-ends — they're levers.
+The numbers in your dashboard tell you which lever to pull, the moment you slice them.

 2. How this guide applies to your traffic mode